 The BJMC Civil Hospital in Ahmedabad was established as The Civil Hospital in 1841 in the state of Gujarat.
 In 1953, the hospital was relocated to its current premises in Asarwa and renamed as the New Civil Hospital, which currently has 44 wards with more than 2000 beds and serves over 100,000 inpatients annually in addition to nearly one million outpatients.
 The hospital launched the first Revised National TB Control Programme in India in 1993 and the implemented the pioneer Programmatic Management of Drug-Resistant TB (PMDT) program in 2007.
 It is one of the largest hospitals in Asia and is also a teaching institute affiliated with BJ Medical College.
 The State TB Demonstration Centre that is housed in the BJMC Civil Hospital Campus was the first to receive accreditation as a state level Intermediate Reference Laboratory and first to be established as a national level training centre for PMDT in 2008.
 It was also the first state-level laboratory to receive accreditation to perform second line drug susceptibility testing in 2013.

-Screening in India will start in December 2017.
+Screening in India started in December 2017.
 Together, the NIRT and BJMC sites are expected to recruit 300 patients by the end of the trial.

 The Republic of Moldova continues to suffer from high TB morbidity.
 The country is among the 18 priority countries for tuberculosis control in the WHO’s European Region and is one of 30 countries with a high burden of MDR-TB (MDR-TB).
 Moldova has the highest estimated of incidence of MDR- and rifampicin-resistant TB in the world at 96 per 100 000 population.